tylerm007/LAC_Training/teamspace/training/apis/example_kafka/connections/ReadMe.md

+# CONNECTIONS
-This folder contains definitions for [connections](https://docops.ca.com/ca-live-api-creator/4-0/en/creating-listeners/create-connections)
+This folder contains definitions for connections